cucumber/docs/content/docs/bdd/_index.md

 We assume that your team are using some kind of agile methodology already, planning work in small increments of value like [User Stories].
 BDD does not replace your existing agile process, it enhances it.

-Think of BDD as a set of plugins for your existing process that will make your team more able to deliver on the promises of agile: timely, reliable releases of working software that meets your organisation’s evolving needs.
+Think of BDD as a set of plugins for your existing process that will make your team more able to deliver on the promises of agile: timely, reliable releases of working software that meets your organisation’s evolving needs, requiring some maintenance effort and discipline.

 ## Rapid iterations